 This unit explores the concepts of mental health well-being and dementia care.
 The content of this unit is informed by expert practitioners, including the Wicking Dementia Research and Education Centre, to ensure you will study current and supportive approaches to care.
-You will develop proficiency in differentiating the three 'D's' of dementia, delirium and depression, and managing BPSD.
-A key focus will be on enabling service- design that considers each person as an individual, as well as a product of their country, religion, ethnic background, language, and family system
+You will develop proficiency in differentiating the three 'D's' of dementia, delirium and depression, and managing Behavioural and Psychological Symptoms of Dementia (BPSD).
+A key focus will be on enabling service- design that considers each person as an individual, as well as a product of their country, religion, ethnic background, language, and family system.

 |Unit name||Mental Health Well-Being and Dementia Care|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.